Doorstep salespeople and rogue traders

 We work with other agencies and provide a rapid response service so we can respond quickly in cases where older or vulnerable people are being pressured into having work done.
 If we‘re informed in time we can even arrange to be present when such workmen are scheduled to come back.

-If you’re having problems with rogue home repairs or you have a neighbour or friend who has been targeted by a rogue trader, please contact our rogue trader hotline on 0121 303 9367.
+If you’re having problems with rogue home repairs or you have a neighbour or friend who has been targeted by a rogue trader, contact our rogue trader hotline on 0121 303 9367.
 You can also request doorstop stickers from us as and a 'Think Twice' Booklet.